nidrissi/nidrissi/src/pages/index.md

 export default Root;

 Hello!
-My name is Najib Idrissi and I am a mathematician.
+My name is Najib Idrissi, and I am a mathematician.
 I am currently a _maître de conférences_ (tenured, research+teaching position) at the math department of the [University of Paris](https://u-paris.fr).
 I am also a member of the team-project [Algebraic Topology & Geometry](https://www.imj-prg.fr/tga/) of the [Institut de Mathématiques de Jussieu--Paris Rive Gauche](https://www.imj-prg.fr).
 I am one of the organizers of the [Topology Seminar](https://www.imj-prg.fr/gestion/evenement/affEvenement/43) of the Institut de Mathématiques de Jussieu--Paris Rive Gauche.